10 Feb Newsletter 10 February 2012

 An apology to the school, the parents, the teachers and all the students at Ranum efterskole.

 What happened on that Wednesday night is totally wrong in every possible way, and we are deeply sorry.
 We are very happy that the school has decided to give us another chance to show that we are good boys.

 I have been asked to explain why my roommate brought alcohol to school.
-At first we just talked about it, the kind of talk where you never think it will come to anything and it had been like that for a while.
-But one night we were writing together and we both thought it would be fun to have a beer at school.
+In the beginning we just talked about it, the kind of talk where you never think it's going to happen and it had been like that for a while.
+But one evening we sat and wrote a bit together and then we both thought it would be fun to drink a beer at school.
 Soon others were on board with the idea.
-After the one time when it went well, we thought that nothing happened to it, and we did it again and it went completely wrong that Wednesday night.
-We all know it's deeply wrong, and afterwards we think it occurred because that night end didn't give the same rush anymore.
-We talked to each other afterwards about how to make sure this never happens again, and how to make sure nothing stupid on our part ever happens again.
+After the one time when it went well, we thought that nothing would happen, and we did it again and it went completely wrong that Wednesday night.
+We all know that it is deeply wrong, and afterwards we think that it occurred because the night end did not give the same rush anymore.
+We have talked to each other afterwards about how to ensure that this never happens again, and how to ensure that nothing stupid will ever happen from our side again.
 We have agreed that we will talk to each other if you start to feel that you are falling back into the bad track.
 I have an agreement with my contact teacher that we talk a couple of times a week.
-I also have an agreement with many of my other friends who have said that they will give me some advice and help me to stop getting into trouble.
-I apologize once again and I can't say it enough, we are really sorry for what happened.
+I also have an agreement with many of my other friends who have said that they will give me some good advice and help me so that I don't get into more trouble.
+I apologise again and I can't say it enough, we are really sorry for what has happened.